gary-archer/oauth.apisample.netcore/README.md

 ### Programming Languages

-* C# and .Net 5 are used to implement the OAuth Secured REST API
+* C# and .NET 5 are used to implement the REST API

 ### Middleware Used

-* The Kestrel web server is used to host the API over SSL
+* The Kestrel web server is used to host the API over SSL port 443
 * AWS Cognito is used as the default Authorization Server
 * The [IdentityModel Library](https://github.com/IdentityModel/IdentityModel) is used to implement the OAuth custom filter
 * API logs can be aggregated to [Elastic Search](https://authguidance.com/2019/07/19/log-aggregation-setup/) to support [Query Use Cases](https://authguidance.com/2019/08/02/intelligent-api-platform-analysis/)